OctopusDeploy/blog/blog/2022-01/deploy-an-azure-app-service-step/index.md

 ## Conclusion

-In this blog, you set up an Octopus Deploy project to deploy a Web App using the new **Deploy an Azure App Service** step.
+In this post, you set up an Octopus Deploy project to deploy a Web App using the new **Deploy an Azure App Service** step.

 Happy deployments!